KaiquanMah/Training/Large Language Models LLM/DC Work with HuggingFace/workings.md

 Part 2
 * Repeat these steps for a summarization pipeline that has a minimum length of 50 and maximum of 150.
 ```
-# Generate a summary of original_text between 1 and 10 tokens
 short_summarizer = pipeline(task="summarization",
                             model="cnicu/t5-small-booksum",
                             min_new_tokens=50,